ariebovenberg/snug/README.rst

       StopIteration({"description": "My first repository on Github!", ...})

 5. **Swappable authentication**.
 Queries aren't tied to a session or credentials.
-   Use different credetials to execute the same query:
+   Use different credentials to execute the same query:

    .. code-block:: python